Department for Education – The Schools MMC Solution

 “Building on progress made to date, the Department for Transport, the Department of Health, the Department for Education, the Ministry of Justice, and the Ministry of Defence will adopt a presumption in favour of offsite construction by 2019 across suitable capital programmes, where it represents best value for money.”

-blacc has been retained by the ESFA to act as Lead Consultant (Modern Methods of Construction) and is providing advice on manufacturing led construction solutions to the Cabinet Office and Department for Education.
+blacc was hired by the ESFA to act as Lead Consultant (Modern Methods of Construction) and provided advice on manufacturing led construction solutions to the Cabinet Office and Department for Education.